The Evolution of Automated AI Code Reviews

 Already using Helix Core?
 You can add Helix Swarm for free.

-Advance of AI and Machine Learning Code Reviews
+Advance of Machine Learning and AI Code Review

 We are still a long way away from replacing face-to-face conversation with a bot.
 However, there are many initiatives looking to resolve the problems and costs associated with code reviews.